 If you’re currently a smoker, consider talking with your doctor about smoking cessation and other supportive resources that are available to help you make an informed decision that’s right for you.

 According to a 2019 article, more than 75 percent of people with HS have overweight or obesity.

 Some research has shown that people who worked toward achieving and maintaining a moderate weight experienced improved symptoms or remission.

 Taking bleach baths may help remove bacteria that colonize on your skin.
 To make a bleach bath:

 - Add approximately 1/3 teaspoon of 2.2 percent household bleach for every 4 cups of water in your bath.

 - Soak in the bath for 10–15 minutes, keeping your head above water.

 - After your bath, rinse in warm water and pat yourself dry with a towel.

-Living with hidradenitis suppurativa can be challenging, but effective therapies may help reduce pain and improve your condition.
+Living with HS can be challenging, but effective therapies may help reduce pain and improve your condition.

-Improved treatment options may soon be available as researchers continue to search for new breakthroughs.
+Improved treatment options may soon be available as scientists continue to conduct research, in preparation for developing new breakthroughs.